joshwh11/pi_project/README.md

     Note: JSON and Base64 might already be downloaded via the base Python.
 If you run into errors installing these, just ignore.

-4. Clone git repository to RPi:
+4. This repository includes schematics for your RPi, the script your RPi will run to update the LEDs, and some supplemental files.
+Clone this git repository to your
+   RPi using:

     ```git clone https://github.com/joshwh11/pi_project```